zachjob/bitmaker/README.md

 ## Introduction

-In computer programming, a *linter* is a tool that analyzes code and flags suspicious language use.
+In computer programming, a *linter* is a tool that analyzes code and flags parts of the code that could cause bugs.

 *Rubocop* is a popular and easy to use Ruby linter.

 ## Getting Started